newman-coding/Lab-7/README.md

 // Should return:
 // -7
 ```

+## 8. boolean hasDuplicates(ArrayList<String> list)
+This method should take an ArrayList of Strings and return
+True if there are any duplicate values in the list.

 ### 7. void shiftRightOne(ArrayList<Integer> list)
 This method should take an ArrayList of Integers and shift each element
 to the right by one index.
 This is a **destructive** method, and should